Henry Goodeve

 Henry Hurry Iles Goodeve FRCS FRCP (1807 – 29 September 1884) was a British physician, surgeon, anatomy lecturer and member of the Bengal Medical Service.
 He became professor of anatomy and obstetrics at Calcutta Medical College and was later involved in the training of several Indian medical students on his return to the UK.

-Early life and family
+Early life

 Henry Goodeve was born in 1807, in Bury Hall, Alverstoke near Gosport in Hampshire.
 His father, John Goodeve, was a banker from a Norfolk family, who had married three times.
 His mother was Elizabeth Hurry.